04 Apr What Counts as Marketing?: Building on Your Own Great Bones

 - traveling to visit clients face-to-face to deliver to them.

-What makes it count is when you do it with intention.
-What makes it a Marketing Plan is when you Timeline It. *You literally make an appointment with yourself to take the next step of your Plan.
+Third, timeline it!
+What makes it a Marketing Plan is when you Timeline It.
+You literally make an appointment with yourself to take the next step of your Plan.
 Each time you meet with yourself, you make an appointment with yourself to take the next step.
-I italicize “with yourself” because some folks only schedule meetings with other people.
-RAISING CLARITY Gives you permission to schedule meetings with “just” yourself.
+I emphasize”with yourself” because some folks only schedule meetings with other people.
+RAISING CLARITY gives you permission to schedule meetings with “just” yourself.

 *No need to over-technologize your your timeline.
 We use a pen and paper datebook with whiteout tape for changes.
 We track everything this way, backed up by email folders for each correspondent/activity.
 And we are very organized.